omok12/Might-Rolls/README.md

 3. Compare the total to a target number

 This presentation will focus on the modifier value added to d20 rolls.
-The modifier value is a combination of values from various sources such as ability scores, proficiency bonus, and/or spell effects.
+The modifier value is a combination of values such as ability scores, proficiency bonus, and/or spell effects.

 # Importing and Cleaning the Data

-Dataset located [here](https://docs.google.com/spreadsheets/d/1FFuw5c6Hk1NUlHv2Wvr5b9AElLA51KtRl9ZruPU8r9k/edit#gid=0), as a Google Sheets spreadsheet, maintained by the [CritRoleStats](https://www.critrolestats.com/), includes 11107 rows and 11 columns.
+Dataset located [here](https://docs.google.com/spreadsheets/d/1FFuw5c6Hk1NUlHv2Wvr5b9AElLA51KtRl9ZruPU8r9k/edit#gid=0), as a Google Sheets spreadsheet, maintained by [CritRoleStats](https://www.critrolestats.com/), includes 11107 rows and 11 columns.
 After cleaning, there are 6591 rows, and 6 important columns;
 ‘Character’, ‘Type of Roll’, ‘Total Value’, ‘Natural Value’, ‘Level’, and ‘Modifier = (Total Value - Natural Value)’